 The traditional CRM is built for “customer” scenarios and provides a generic solution that many industries can use.
 However, for private capital markets, this generic version isn’t quite right.
 Why?
 Mainly because the standard CRMs assume all businesses operate with the same parts—a customer, a sale, and a service.
-However, for PE/VCs, this approach is missing key industry-specific pieces.
+However, for private capital markets, this approach is missing key industry-specific pieces.

 Chapter 1: Fund Inception

 Starting at the fund inception stage, there are four areas during fundraising where your tech stack should provide support to help identify opportunities, increase your efficiency, and improve the investor experience: